 Net Income After Tax (NIAT)

-Describes a company’s profitability after deducting all necessary taxes
+An accounting term that describes a company’s profitability after deducting all necessary taxes.

 What is Net Income After Tax (NIAT)?

-Net income after tax is considered the company’s bottom line, as found at the bottom of the income statement.
-It is one of the most important figures to analyze once looking into a company’s financial statements.
+Net income after tax is considered the company’s bottom line, and it is found at the bottom of the income statement.
+It is one of the most important figures to analyze when examining a company’s financial statements.

 The income statement consists of many components for calculating the NIAT.